Publications

 The guide therefore provides explicitly for the use of validation and related data in the construction of uncertainty estimates in full compliance with the formal ISO Guide principles set out in the ISO Guide to the Expression of Uncertainty in measurement.
 The approach is also consistent with the requirements of ISO/IEC 17025:2005.

-IUPAC-CITAC-Guide: Selection and use of proficiency testing schemes for a limited number of participants – chemical analytical laboratories (IUPAC Technical Report).
-Pure Appl.
-Chem., Vol. 82, No 5, 2010, 1099-1135
+IUPAC-CITAC-Guide: Selection and use of proficiency testing schemes for a limited number of participants – chemical analytical laboratories (IUPAC Technical Report), 2010

 Ilya Kuselman, Ales Fajgelj